Jump-Comedy/jump-comedy-docs/docs/gift-cards-and-passes.md

 ## How Passes Work

-- You can create a pass by setting a price for the pass and a start/end date for when that pass is applicable.
+- You can create a pass from the same screen you create a Gift Card.
+You must set a price for the pass and a start/end date for when that pass is applicable.
 - When customer purchases a pass they will get an email with a pass code which they can apply when purchasing tickets.
 - The pass allows you to buy any tickets under your account during that time period for free.
 You can optionally restrict the application of a pass to a category of products.
 - Service fee is applied only when purchasing the pass.
 There is no service fee applied during purchase of tickets with the pass (since the total will always be 0 as it's a pass).